DxChainNetwork/godx-doc/gdx/gdx-manual-release0.7.2/manual0.7.2_en.md

 > miner.start()
 ```

-<span style="color:red">**NOTE: for simplification, the password used in this command is empty, meaning the account you created will not be protected by a password.
-To create an account with a password, use the following command in the console, the system will prompt you to enter a password.**</span>
+**NOTE: for simplification, the password used in this command is empty, meaning the account you created will not be protected by a password.
+To create an account with a password, use the following command in the console, the system will prompt you to enter a password.**

 ```js
 > personal.newAccount()